-Charles M. Elson is Director of the John L. Weinberg Center for Corporate Governance at the University of Delaware.
+Charles M. Elson is director of the John L. Weinberg Center for Corporate Governance at the University of Delaware.
 He also is “of counsel” to the law firm of Holland & Knight.
 Previously, he was a professor at Stetson University College of Law.
 In addition to leading and presenting at various corporate compensation and governance panels and conferences, Mr. Elson has authored numerous academic papers on corporate governance.
-Currently, he serves on the National Association of Corporate Directors' Advisory Council, is a board member of HealthSouth, and serves as a director for several not-for-profit groups.
+Currently, he serves on the National Association of Corporate Directors' Advisory Council, is a board member of HealthSouth and Bob Evans Farms, and he serves as a director for several not-for-profit groups.

-As Managing Partner for Assurance Quality at PwC, Michael J. Gallagher supervises national office efforts in the areas of accounting services, U.S. Securities and Exchange Commission services, risk management, strategic thought leadership, auditing services, and audit methodology.
-Mr. Gallagher also is responsible for PwC’s audit transformation program, learning and development, and regulatory relations and inspections groups.
-He has more than 28 years of public accounting experience and previously served as PwC’s U.S. Chief Accountant, U.S. Risk Management Leader, and a member of its U.S. Board of Partners and Principals.
-Mr. Gallagher currently serves as the Chair of the Center for Audit Quality’s Professional Practice Executive Committee.
+As managing partner for Assurance Quality at PricewaterhouseCoopers LLP (PwC), Michael J. Gallagher supervises national office efforts in the areas of accounting services, U.S. Securities and Exchange Commission services, risk management, strategic thought leadership, auditing services, and audit methodology.
+Mr. Gallagher also is responsible for the audit transformation program, learning and development, and regulatory relations and inspections groups at PwC.
+He has more than 28 years of public accounting experience and previously served as U.S. Chief Accountant, U.S. Risk Management Leader, and a member of its U.S. Board of Partners and Principals.
+Mr. Gallagher currently chairs the Professional Practice Executive Committee for the Center for Audit Quality.

-Elizabeth F. Mooney is an analyst at Capital Group, with global accounting research responsibilities.
-She has 23 years of investment industry experience and has been with Capital Group for ten years.
-Prior to joining Capital, she was a consumer industry analyst and then a portfolio manager for private clients and institutions with RCM Capital Management.
-Before that, Ms. Mooney worked at Deloitte & Touche, LLP.
-She is a member of CFA Institute's Corporate Disclosure Policy Council and the CFA Society of San Francisco.
+Elizabeth F. Mooney is a vice president at Capital Group with global accounting research responsibilities.
+She has 25 years of industry experience and has been with Capital Group for 12 years.
+Prior to joining Capital Group, she was a consumer industry analyst and a portfolio manager for private clients and institutions with Allianz Global Investors (formerly RCM Capital Management).
+Before that, she was a senior auditor at Deloitte LLP.
+She holds a master's degree in accountancy from DePaul University, graduating with honors, and a bachelor's degree in economics from the University of Michigan.
+She also holds the Chartered Financial Analyst® designation and is a certified public accountant.
+She is a member of the AICPA, CFA Institute's Corporate Disclosure Policy Council, and the CFA Society of San Francisco.